EugeneGohh/TeenVest/README.md

 A list of features that has been implemented:

-- [x] Blogs related to money
+- [x] Read blogs
-- [x] User authentication & protecting pages
+- [x] User authentication and authorisation
+- [x] Protecting pages (Only authenticated users able to use TeenVest's features)

 > NOTE: Blogs only appeared after user has signed in.
 Pages are protected.